Our West Palm Beach Car Accident Lawyers Can Help You Recover Your Losses

 Older cars and sport utility vehicles are a particular threat.
-SUVs are more likely than other cars to cause fatalities in accidents with pedestrians, according to the Insurance Institute for Highway Safety.
+SUVs cause fatalities more than other cars in accidents with pedestrians, according to the Insurance Institute for Highway Safety.

 In the tragic event that a person is killed after being struck by a car, his or her loved ones have the right to seek compensation from those responsible for the accident.
 That includes a negligent driver and his or her insurer, as well as the entity that designed and constructed the area where the crash took place, in certain situations.

-Any West Palm Beach accident attorney will tell you that there is simply no amount of money that will help you replace a loved one or allow you to go back in time to stop a crash from happening.
-The compensation available in wrongful death cases can, however, help at least ease some of the financial burden that often comes with losing a spouse or family member.
+Any West Palm Beach car accident lawyer will tell you that there is simply no amount of money that will help you replace a loved one or allow you to go back in time to stop a crash from happening.
+The compensation available in wrongful death cases can, however, help at least ease some of the financial burdens that often come with losing a spouse or family member.

 Cyclists vs. Car Accidents in Downtown West Palm Beach